hynek/structlog/docs/loggers.rst

 Thread local storage makes your logger's context global but local to the current thread\ [*]_.
 In the case of web frameworks this means that your context becomes global to the current request.

-In order to make your context thread local, structlog ships with a function that can wrap any dict-like class and use it for thread local storage: :func:`structlog.threadlocal.wrap_dict`.
+In order to make your context thread local, structlog ships with a function that can wrap any dict-like class to make it usable for thread local storage: :func:`structlog.threadlocal.wrap_dict`.

 Within one thread, every instance of the returned class will have a *common* instance of the wrapped dict-like class: